ArkajyotiSaha/BRISC/README.md

 ?BRISC_prediction #(for prediction)

+## Note
-PS: The code of package "liblbfgs (Naoaki Okazaki)" are also available here for user convenience.
+The code of package "liblbfgs (Naoaki Okazaki)" are also available here for user convenience.
 Some code snippets are borrowed from R package "spNNGP (Andrew Finley et al.)".
 The code for approximate MMD ordering is borrowed from https://github.com/joeguinness/gp_reorder after minor modifications.
 The code for configure.ac is borrowed from https://github.com/cran/ARTP2/blob/master/configure.ac with minor adaptations.
 The code for covariance models other than exponential model are in beta testing stage.

-# References:
+## References:
 1. Vecchia, A. V. (1988).
 Estimation and model identification for continuous spatial processes.
 Journal of the Royal Statistical Society.
 Series B (Methodological), 297-312.

 2. Datta, A., Banerjee, S., Finley, A. O., & Gelfand, A. E. (2016).
 Hierarchical nearest-neighbor Gaussian process models for large geostatistical datasets.
 Journal of the American Statistical Association, 111(514), 800-812.